BleuLlama/LlamaLlaser/README.md

 This directory contains the various libraries and example code that communicate from various systems to the LaserDisc player.

+## Library/AmigaBASIC

+The **AmigaBASIC** directory contains example programs that can talk with the LDP on an Amiga running AmigaBASIC.
+Note that AmigaBASIC was only stable (if you can call it that) up through AmigaDOS 1.3.

 ## Library/Tandy200